How to say “bitter” in Japanese

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.

-From these two components, we can understand that “nigakute” is literally the te form of “nigai”.
-In Japanese, te forms of words have some important roles.
+From these two parts, we can understand that “nigakute” is literally the te form of “nigai”.
+In Japanese, te-formed words have some important roles.
 One of them is make smooth connections of words.
-Actually, “nigakute” is very useful when we want to use “nigai” before another adjective or a verb with a smooth connection.
+So, “nigakute” is very useful when we want to use “nigai” in front of another adjective, a verb, or an auxiliary verb.
 Let me explain this usage through the example sentence below.

 Example #4: how to say “bitter and” in Japanese